jahnf/Projecteur/README.md

   `qml-module-qtgraphicaleffrects`, `qml-module-qtquick-window2` and `qml-modules-qtquick2`
   to satisfy the application's runtime dependencies.

-#### Device Support

-Besides the Logitech Spotlight, similar devices can be used and are supported.
-Additional devices can be added to `devices.conf`.
-At CMake configuration time the project will be configured to support these devices and also create entries for them in the generated udev-rule file.

 ### Application Menu

 The application menu is accessable via the system tray icon.
 There you will find